microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 * Your own Azure subscription with Owner RBAC rights at the subscription level
   * [Azure Evaluation free account](https://azure.microsoft.com/en-us/free/search/?OCID=AIDcmmzzaokddl_SEM_0fa7acb99db91c1fb85fcfd489e5ca6e:G:s&ef_id=0fa7acb99db91c1fb85fcfd489e5ca6e:G:s&msclkid=0fa7acb99db91c1fb85fcfd489e5ca6e)
-* You need to have 2 Virtual Machines ready and updated.
-One with a Linux Operating System (tested with Ubuntu Server 22.04) and one with Windows Server Operating System (tested with Windows Server 2022).
-You can use Machines in Azure for this following this Guide: [Azure Arc Jumpstart Servers](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure/)
+* You need to have 3 virtual machines ready and updated.
+One with a Linux operating system (tested with Ubuntu Server 24.04), one with Windows Server 2025 and one with Windows Server 2012 R2 (optional).
+You can use machines in Azure for this following this guide: [Azure Arc Jumpstart Servers](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure/)
     > **Note**
-    >  When using the Jumpstart the Virtual Machines will already be onboarded to Azure Arc and therefore "Challenge 1 - Azure Arc prerequisites & onboarding" is not needed.
+    >  When using the Jumpstart the virtual machines will already be onboarded to Azure Arc and therefore "Challenge 1 - Azure Arc prerequisites & onboarding" is not needed.
 * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (Hint: Make sure to use the lastest version)
 * [Azure PowerShell Guest Configuration Cmdlets](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/machine-configuration-create-setup#install-the-module-from-the-powershell-gallery)
   * It is not possible to run those commands from Azure Cloud Shell